 The employer and/or user must ensure that proper eye protection is worn.
-Eye protection equipment must conform to the requirements of the American National Standards Institute, ANSI Z87.1-1989 and provide both frontal and side protection.
+Eye protection equipment must conform to the requirements of the American National Standards Institute, ANSI Z87.1-1979 and provide both frontal and side protection.
 NOTE: Non-side shielded spectacles and face shields alone do not provide adequate protection.

+CAUTION:

-CAUTION: ADDITIONAL SAFETY PROTECTION will be required in some environments.
-For example, the working area may include exposure to noise level which can lead to hearing damage.
-The employer and user must ensure that any necessary hearing protection is provided and used by the operator and others in the work area.
-Some environments will require the use of head protection equipment.
-When required, the employer and user must ensure that head protection conforming to ANSI Z89.1 1986 is used.
+EAR PROTECTION may be required in some environments.
+As the working area may include exposure to high noise levels which can lead to hearing damage, the employer and user should ensure that any necessary hearing protection is provided and used by the operator and others in the work area.